yakomaxa/surfback/README.md

 # surfback
-A pymol script to use flat surface representation as background image
+A pymol script to use flat surface representation as the background image

 # Usage
 You have to load this  as usual